Nodir Naam Modhumoti

 Nodir Naam Modhumoti (translated as The River Named Modhumoti) is a 1996 Bangladeshi Bengali language film directed by Tanvir Mokammel.
-It won 20th Bangladesh National Film Awards for the Best Story, Best Dialogue and Best Male Playback Singer.
+The film, produced and distributed by Kino-Eye Films, stars a notable cast with Tauquir Ahmed, Aly Zaker, Raisul Islam Asad, Sara Zaker, and Afsana Mimi in prominent etc. It won 20th Bangladesh National Film Awards for the Best Story, Best Dialogue and Best Male Playback Singer.

 Background

 The film was banned by the Censor Board in 1994 citing the reason "anti-nationalist".
 Mokammel appealed this ban to the Bangladesh Supreme Court, and then to the High Court.
 The film was released later in 1996.